Physical distancing * Social connection * Community care

 Our facilities are COVID-safe –

-and we are progressively re-opening 'in-person' gatherings for worship, in line with NSW Health guidelines.
-Some are informal 'picnic' services in local outdoor spaces.
-Some utilise available multi-media technology.
+and we are committed to offering 'in-person' gatherings for worship where possible, in line with NSW Health guidelines.
+Some may be informal 'picnic' services in local outdoor spaces.
+Some may utilise available multi-media technology.
 Worship still happens!

 Meanwhile, we are still offering: